Faculty Speaker Series - Fall 2014

-This presentation is a fascinating exploration of some rarely seen "extremophiles," microbes that have adapted to survive in places where most living things could not—in this case, the remote and lightless ice caves in an Antarctic volcano.
-Part travelogue, part scientific presentation, Dr. Anitori invites guests to voyage with him on his 2010 research expedition to Mt.
+Dr. Anitori explores some rarely seen "extremophiles," microbes that have adapted to survive in places where most living things could not—in this case, the remote and lightless ice caves in an Antarctic volcano.
+Dr. Anitori recounts highlights from his 2010 research expedition to Mt.
 Erebus, the second-highest volcano in Antarctica.
-Through photos and stories, he will share his experiences training to survive in sub-zero temperatures, as well as his initial findings about the microbes living inside Mt.
+Through photos and stories, he shares his experiences training to survive in sub-zero temperatures, as well as his initial findings about the microbes living inside Mt.
 Erebus's caves—which could have implications for life in even more difficult-to-research regions, like the deep sea, areas far below the earth's crust, or even other planets.

 "We think these ice caves are models for environments without light," says Dr. Anitori.
 "Most life on earth depends on sunlight."

 Instead, these microbes survive on nutrients within the very rock itself—for example, digesting manganese and iron the way other organisms digest biological material.
 This discovery could, in turn, provide valuable insights into a little-understood aspect of Earth's ecology.